k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 <img src="images/settings_masking_advanced.png" />

-The Advanced Masking Settings are defined per each Classification using the above pop-up window.
+The Advanced Masking Settings are defined per each Classification by using the above pop-up window.

 The **Submit** button in this window aggregates the data in the application’s client side until saving is done using the **Save** button in the **Classifier PII & Masking Setup** tab.